-Down Syndrome Facts Things about the child with Down Syndrome that every parent should know
+Facts that every parent of a child with Down Syndrome should know

-Down Syndrome is a genetic disorder that occurs in about one out of every 800 births.
-Down Syndrome is named after Dr John Langdon Down who first identified the syndrome and its moderate mental retardation and physical anomalies.
-The occurrence of Down Syndrome is not specific to any particular race or socio-economic group.
+Down Syndrome is a genetic disorder that occurs in about 1 out of every 800 births.
+The genetic disorder of Down Syndrome is named after Dr John Langdon Down who first identified the syndrome and its moderate mental retardation and physical anomalies.
+The occurrence of Down Syndrome is not specific to any particular race or socioeconomic group.

 Three Genetic Variations in Down Syndrome

 There are three basic genetic variations in Down Syndrome.
 One variation is called trisomy 21 that occurs 92% of the time.
 In trisomy 21 the replicated chromosome 21 is present in every cell of the individual.
 This variation begins in either the sperm or the egg with the presence of the extra chromosome before the egg and sperm unite.
 The presence of the three copies of the chromosome 21 in this case lead to the name trisomy 21.

 The second variation is called mosaic trisomy 21 and occurs in 2%-4% of Down Syndrome.
 In mosaic trisomy 21 the extra chromosome 21 appears in some but not all cells of the individual.
 The sperm and egg carry the correct number of chromosomes but there is an error that occurs in the chromosome division of the embryonic development.
 Only the affected cells with 47 chromosomes instead of the normal 46 will exhibit the Down Syndrome features bringing a partial diversity of Down Syndrome features.